 AIM

 FLINTWOOD recognises that personal belongings may get damaged on occasions when Participants, employees and other people access the service.
-This policy formalises the circumstances by which reimbursements and or replacement of personal belongings can be considered.
+This policy formalises the circumstances under which reimbursements and or replacement of personal belongings can be considered.

 sCOPE

 This applies to all FLINTWOOD employees, Participants, families, and Stakeholders across all FLINTWOOD service settings.